 Top balancing, even at 3.600VPC needs to be closely monitored.
 Like equalizing flooded batteries you simply do not want to leave them unattended at these voltages for long periods of time.
 Once the cells hit 3.600V and current has gone to 0.0A you’re done and have a perfect top balance.

 EXPERIMENT: I recently conducted an experiment on some test bench EVE 280Ah cells that paired a “FET balancing BMS“(OVERKILL SOLAR) against a 3.65V parallel top balance to 0.00A.
 A parallel top balancing to 3.65V & 0.00A actually re-balanced the cells in just under 3 hours.

 Using A “balancing FET BMS“(JBD/OVERKILL), after more than 7 hours at shunting / balancing voltages, the cells were still not “balanced“.
 The point of this was to see what it would actually take, in voltage held at high levels, to actually re-balance a pack.
 Breaking the pack down and performing a parallel top balance is significantly faster and meant considerably less time for the cells at a high voltage.

 Bench Top Power Supply

-While the Mastech line represents a great value I tend to prefer my BK Precision Model 1900.
-The BK Precision 1900 is a 1-16V, 60A variable power supply with dedicated voltage sensing leads.
-The voltage sense leads to me are really the driving factor as you get far more accurate voltage at the terminals without worrying about voltage drop through the cables & terminals.
-It is a very nice piece of gear but runs close to $600.00.
-I bought mine from Test Equipment Depot.
+In the shop todaywe use our BK Precision Model 1902 B’s.
+The BK Precision 19002 B is a 1-16V, 60A variable power supply with dedicated voltage sensing leads.
+The voltage sense leads, to me, are really the driving factor as you get far more accurate voltage at the terminals without worrying about voltage drop through the cables & terminals.
+It is a very nice piece of gear but they run close to $600.00 each.

 Knobs and Displays: